maaqoul/vidiq-fe-test-project/README.md

 If you have any questions, please ask!

-When your project is done, please invite our reviewers (using GitHub nicknames: "TBD") to the Git repo.
+When your project is done, please create a branch with your name `firstname-lastname`, commit your work there and open a "Pull request", then request a code review from `aidurber`, `3tmaan`, `thinkswan`, `rgliever`, `akhaledd`.
 The project should be completed within the next 7 days.